 2. Add the mustard seeds and allow them to sputter and crackle.
 Add the red chilies, hing powder, and garlic, and roast for about 15-30 seconds until fragrant.

 3. Add the onions and cook, stirring, until softened, 3-4 minutes, then add the tomatoes and cook, stirring, until softened, about 8 minutes.
+If you are using onion powder, add it together with the tomatoes directly.

 4. If you like a “thinner” (more spreadable) chutney, cook covered to retain moisture.
 If you like a thicker (more dippable) chutney, cook uncovered.